 Sunshine A Pty Ltd., Australian Company Number 631684770 ("Sunshine A"), an indirect wholly owned subsidiary of PVH Corp., is required to submit a statement under the Australian Commonwealth Modern Slavery Act.

 Sunshine A, including through its subsidiaries identified below, engages in local sales and marketing and provides related administrative support.
 It makes design decisions in relation to its products but does not engage in direct manufacturing nor make manufacturing decisions.
 Its offices are located in Sydney, Australia and it currently has approximately 2,000 employees in Australia and 160 employees in New Zealand.
-Sunshine A has two subsidiaries operating in Australia, PVH Brands Australia Pty Ltd. and Gazal Pty Ltd. Because of the nature of Sunshine A's operations, it does not have its own product supply chains.
-The PVH supply chains, and its related compliance activities to address forced and child labor, are discussed earlier in this Statement.
+Sunshine A has two subsidiaries operating in Australia, PVH Brands Australia Pty Ltd. and Gazal Pty Ltd. Because of the nature of Sunshine A's operations, it does not have its own product supply chain separate from PVH.